swookey-thinky/video_diffusion/docs/video_diffusion_models.md

 > python training/moving_mnist/sample.py --config_path configs/moving_mnist/video_diffusion_models.yaml --num_samples 16 --checkpoint output/moving_mnist/video_diffusion_models/diffusion-100000.pt
 ```

+Output will be saved to the `output/moving_mnist/sample/video_diffusion_models` directory.

 ## Results and Checkpoints

 The following results were generated using this [commit hash](), after training on a single T4 instance for 100k steps at batch size 8: